yzereh/Data_Analytics/Readme.md

 	> At this point, you might think why do not we use the TF-IDF vectorizer instead of spending some time finding these frequent words brining no insight to our clustering.
 I agree with you!
 We can definitely use this vectorizer and skip the process of finding frequent words, but I have two arguments against this method for our application.

 	> 1. What if we want to use another type of word-to-vec transforms, like Embeddings?
-	> 2. I used it, and I found that manually finding and removing frequent words yield better results in this case.
+	> 2. I used TF-IDF, and I found that manually finding and removing frequent words yield better results in this case thst our documents are small and we are lokking for more accurate clusters.

-	> Note thta both these arguments might be completely wrong for another application, and you might find TF-IDF very effective in your work especially if you are working with very large documents.
+	> Note that both these arguments might be completely wrong for another application, and you might find TF-IDF very effective in your work especially if you are working with very large documents.

 ```sh
 if remove_stop_words: